 Although some social media posts suggest IBC is a new form of breast cancer, it was first identified in the 1800s .

-Warning signs include (see images) [15-16]:
+Warning signs of IBC include (see images) [138-139]:

 Routine mammography can miss IBC because of its rapid onset.

-This means the cancer has spread beyond the breast to other organs in the body such as the bones, lungs, liver or brain.
+About 30 percent of women with IBC have metastases when they are diagnosed .
+This means the cancer has spread beyond the breast and nearby lymph nodes to other parts of the body such as the bones, lungs, liver or brain.